ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Flows lack any of the ordering or reliability guarantees of streams.
 Beyond this, a sender SHOULD ensure that DATAGRAM frames within a single flow are transmitted in order relative to one another.
-If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by flow to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.

 # Flow ID Allocation {#flow-id-alloc}